*Using Commitment Of Trader data from CFTC to identify potential correlations to inform trade positioning*

 And finally, I produced a correlation matrix for the data in the dataframe.
 This can be seen below.

 A correlation matrix is a good way of displaying the correlation coefficients between multiple assets/datasets.
 In this example you can see that both the rows and columns contain each of the column names from the COTdf dataframe.
-Then if you want to see the correlation coefficient of Asset price vs Produce Long positions you
+Then if you want to see the correlation coefficient of Asset price vs Produce Long positions you can simply look along the row required.

 The red highlighted cells are the lowest correlation coefficient in each column which is essentially the largest negative correlation.
 This is just a feature I copied across from my FX Majors correlation table which is updated weekly on this blog site in my Weekly Chart Packs.